-BERI is currently funded by private donations, since its budget is small enough not to warrant a public fundraiser.
+BERI is currently funded by individually-sourced, since its budget is small enough not to warrant a public fundraiser.

 Currently BERI is focused on working with researchers nominated to us by one of the following groups:

-BERI has close ties to MIRI and CFAR, both of which are non-profits whose missions are aimed at mitigating x-risk, as well as ties to the newly formed Center for Human Compatible AI at UC Berkeley.
-By operating as an independent legal entity with its own relationships to donors, advisors, and supporters, BERI is able make decisions more quickly, and under a broader mission statement.
+BERI has historical ties to MIRI and CFAR, both of which are non-profits whose missions are aimed at mitigating x-risk, and collaborates closely with the newly formed Center for Human Compatible AI at UC Berkeley.
+By operating as an independent legal entity with its own relationships to donors, advisors, and supporters, BERI is able to make decisions more quickly, and under a broader mission statement.